-In addition, we included a range of demographic information, ranging from deprivation and Key Stage 5 attainment rates to HE participation (POLAR) with a focus on social mobility, to support the University’s informed, inclusive and targeted recruitment strategy.
+In addition, we included a range of demographic information, from deprivation and Key Stage 5 attainment rates to HE participation (POLAR) with a focus on social mobility in the region, to support the university’s informed, inclusive and targeted recruitment strategy.

 The response from the team at London Metropolitan University has been really positive.
-For the first time, each of the six academic schools and curriculum teams have been able to identify trends and potential demand within their own curriculum areas.
+For the first time the curriculum teams within each of the six academic schools and have been able to identify trends and potential demand within their own curriculum areas.
 They can see exactly what courses Level 3 learners are studying and the potential demand progressing to HE which has informed target setting and portfolio development.

 Using the evidence provided, the team have successfully received approval from the Board to identify new course opportunities across a range of curriculum areas including IT / Digital and Engineering to address the gaps within the current portfolio.

 London Met can now also see this potential demand mapped out across key recruitment areas, enabling the marketing and recruitment team to be more focused and targeted in their work with local schools and colleges and pick out underrepresented communities, improving access to higher education in these areas.

 The University is extremely optimistic that this investment will help them deliver a strategy for growth and provide a strong and enticing curriculum aligned to the needs and demands of their local community.